 Composite VS Porcelain Veneers

-Both treatments involve partial or full coverage of the front surfaces of anterior teeth.
+Both treatments involve partial or full coverage of the front surfaces of anterior (front) teeth.
 Composite is a reinforced plastic filling produced in many shades.
 Composite veneers can be done very quickly in a single visit.
-The downside of composite fillings is their propensity to wear, chip, and stain.
-They last between 4-8 years.
-In contrast, porcelain veneers are fabricated by a laboratory, they can be precisely shade matched, and are more life-like due to their translucent qualities.
-They are more durable, lasting 12-25 years, don’t fracture easily, and require the same maintenance as natural teeth.
+Composite veneers tend to wear, chip, and stain and last between 4-8 years.

+Teeth can darken over time due to medications, foods and beverages, use of tobacco products, trauma to a tooth resulting in the tooth dying, and tooth decay.
 There are a number of methods available to reverse some of the darkening processes.
 Most tooth whitening products contain either hydrogen peroxide or carbamide peroxide, which work to lighten stains on the outer surfaces of teeth (extrinsic stains).

 Stains that penetrate through all layers of the teeth are referred to as intrinsic stains and do not lighten to the same degree as the extrinsic stains.
 Since whitening products do not penetrate into the tooth, they do not weaken the structural integrity of teeth in any way.
 A mild sensitivity cold or sucking in air is a common temporary side affect of tooth whitening that should resolve within a few days.